buddhist-uni/buddhist-uni.github.io/_content/articles/evolution-of-law-in-burma-and-siam_lingat-r.md

 > A ruler had no power to enact law.
 He was born to maintain order and peace and to protect his subjects from dangers...

-The fascinating history of the law: first as it was understood in ancient India, then in medieval Burma, and finally in modern Thailand.
+The fascinating history of the law: first as it was understood in ancient India, then as it was practiced in medieval Burma, and finally how it was enacted in modern Thailand.